 Tenerife Speckled / Intermediate Lizard at Montaña de Guaza, Los Cristianos: 19th – 21st May

-Uber scarce and self-found Gallotia intermedia
+Uber-scarce and self-found Gallotia intermedia

-The dome-like Monumento Natural Montaña de Guaza‘s steep (100 m high), north-facing cliff (pictured below, left) is crossed by a hiking trail that was at first difficult to pick out from below.
+The dome-like Monumento Natural Montaña de Guaza‘s steep (100 m high), north-facing cliff (pictured below, top) is crossed by a hiking trail that was at first difficult to pick out from below.
 That took me some time on 19th, but from the start point along Calle Marea on the edge of town an information board is visible about a third of the way up the slope.
 This proclaims the presence of Tenerife Speckled Lizard (Gallotia intermedia) in the locality and details the conservation effort surrounding it (see here).
 A second notice tells people not to proceed further as the trail is unsafe.
-The local authority has good reason to cover itself against liability in that way, but plenty of people still make the climb every day.
+The local authority has good reason to cover itself against liability in that way, but plenty of walkers still make the climb every day.

 Montaña de Guaza from below